 VHS Will Not Die

-Tracking, rewinding, ejecting, collecting - VHS broke ground in home entertainment like never before.
+Tracking, rewinding, ejecting, collecting -- VHS broke ground in home entertainment like never before.
 The culture of VHS and its enormous best friend, the VCR, were kings of consumer media for decades.
-Despite the last VCR and VHS being manufactured just three years ago, videotapes are still consumed, collected, and in some cases, sold(!) across the country.
+Despite the last VCR and VHS being manufactured just four years ago, videotapes are still consumed, collected, and in some cases, sold(!) across the country.
 But why?

-With streaming service giants like Netflix, Amazon, Hulu and (soon) Disney, giving us on-demand content with the push of a button and with Blu-ray and 4K players displaying movies and TV shows at crystal clear resolutions, videotapes offer a simpler, analog experience that will just not go away.
+With streaming service giants like Netflix, Amazon, Hulu, Disney, giving us on-demand content with the push of a button and with Blu-ray and 4K players displaying movies and TV shows at crystal clear resolutions, videotapes offer a simple, analog experience that will just not go away.

-Plus, video stores!
-It was the place to get your VHS rental and consume the content you couldn’t get anywhere else.
+Plus: the video store!
+It was the place to get your VHS rental and consume the content you couldn't get anywhere else.
 A look at life owning and working at a video store.

-- Caetlin Benson-Allott - Distinguished Associate Professor of Film and Media Studies at Georgetown University and author of Killer Tapes and Shattered Screens Video Spectatorship From VHS to File Sharing (@VideoPhD)
+- Caetlin Benson-Allott - Distinguished Associate Professor of Film and Media Studies at Georgetown University and the author of Killer Tapes and Shattered Screens Video Spectatorship From VHS to File Sharing

 - Sam Hatch - Co-host of The Culture Dogs on Sunday nights on WWUH

-- Hank Paper - The former owner of Best Video in Hamden, CT; and he is a professor of Film Television and Media Arts at Quinnipiac University
+- Hank Paper - The former owner of Best Video in Hamden, Conn., and a professor of Film, Television, and Media Arts at Quinnipiac University